instructure/switchman/readme.md

 causing a cross-shard query.
 If the two shards are on separate database servers, it will simply fail.
 This happens because the JOIN serialized while shard 1 was active, but the query executed (and the initial FROM) against shard 2.

-This could also happen with a subquery:
+Note that subqueries are explicitly not allowed to to be serialized accidentally.
+In other words Switchman will raise an exception if you try to do
+this:

 ```ruby
   relation = Appendage.all